 My sister and brother-in-law are headed to a wedding and reception across town, so the Husband and I arrive early, at 4:30pm.
 I have ice cream and my baseball glove retrieved from the bottom of the closet, by special request from K. I am actually kind of excited about playing catch since it has been decades since I played town recreation softball as a young teen, and the Husband is not even remotely acquainted with a baseball mitt.

 Mommy and Daddy get a nice send-off and both boys end up with pink lips from Mommy’s good bye kiss.
 K. gets rid of his quickly, but D. basks in the glamour.
 He declares, “I look pretty,” and “Coco likes it.”
 Coco, the chocolate lab, likes anything that is not flying at her like a missile, so that may be true.
-I say, “I love it” when he asks me if I like his lipstick.
-What else could I say?
+Of course, I say, “I love it” when he asks me if I like his lipstick.
 He looks so happy!

 Outside, K. and I take up positions.
 At 6 and a half, he throws surprisingly far and accurate.
 Since I know he doubts my skill based on our backyard gaming earlier this year (and that he seems to subscribe to typical male perceptions of what “girls,” or Aunts, can do), I am determined to make this worth his while.
 I stretch and jump to make catches and throw pop flies and rockets, on his command, so that he can do the same fielding.